Hi-da-ya/neurolearn/readme.md

 1. User completes a skill module.
 2. Certificate metadata (name, module name, date) is minted as an NFT.
 3. NFT is stored on IPFS and tied to user's wallet.
-4. DAO members can vote on adding new modules or upgrades.